 It is possible to customize the voice files.
 You will find one already made here at AO Universe in our Voice Pack section.

 If you wish to customize your own voice pack, firstly you really should back up the existing voices folder.
 This will make things much easier to restore the originals if you need to, without the need to go through a complete new installation process.

 The voice files, and their corresponding text files, can be found in this folder:

 When you enter a command, the client will check for the corresponding text file within this location, and subsequently the corresponding .wav file to play.

 Basically, if you wish to create your own, you must have a .txt with a .wav with exactly the same overall name apart from the extension type.
 For example, if you wish to make a voice command that is different for each character on your account.
 Then you will need to rename each file depending perhaps on that character's name:

 Then, when you are ingame you just need to type /voice character_heal

-The client will search for the first appropriate match to this command and make it sound ingame.
-The variations and possibilities are endless, if you want to make separate voice packs for Solitus, Nanomage, male, female.. whatever, you can.
+The client will search for the first appropriate match to this command and play it ingame.
+The variations and possibilities are endless, if you want to make separate voice packs for Solitus, Nanomage, male, female... whatever, you can.
 However you should always ensure that the name includes the _01 before the file extension.
 Should you forget, the AO client will tell you that "You do not have that voice file installed".